ajs/poefixer/README.md

 # poefixer
 A Path of Exile Stash API reader and database manager

-This module consits of two major components, both of which are accessible from the top-level namespace or can be imported individually:
+This module consists of two major components, both of which are accessible from the top-level namespace or can be imported individually:

 * `stashapi`